albert4183r7/SAC-VANET/README.md

 pip install -r requirements.txt
 ```

-How to Use
+## How to Use
-1. Training the Model
+### 1. Training the Model
 To train the SAC model, run the following command:
 ```bash
 python main.py --train
 ```

 This will:

-Start training for 10 episodes.
+- Start training for 10 episodes.

-Save the trained model to sac_policy_vanet.pth.
+- Save the trained model to sac_policy_vanet.pth.

-2. Evaluating the Model
+### 2. Evaluating the Model

 To evaluate the trained model, run:
 ```bash
 python main.py --eval
 ```

 This will:

-Evaluate the model over 3 episodes and print the results (Beacon Rate, Transmit Power, etc.).
+- Evaluate the model over 3 episodes and print the results (Beacon Rate, Transmit Power, etc.).

-3. Running the Inference Server
+### 3. Running the Inference Server

 To run the inference server, which listens for incoming data on localhost:5000, use:
 ```
 python main.py --serve
 ```

 The server will:

-Accept incoming data in the format [beaconRate, txPower, CBR, SNR, MCS].
+- Accept incoming data.

-Process the data with the trained model.
+- Process the data with the trained model.

-Return the optimized values [beaconRate, txPower, MCS].
+- Return the optimized values.

-File Details
+## File Details
-vanet_env.py
+### vanet_env.py
-Defines the custom environment for VANET communication.
+<p>Defines the custom environment for VANET communication.
 It uses gymnasium for easy integration with reinforcement learning algorithms.
-The environment simulates a communication scenario where the agent optimizes the Beacon Rate and Transmit Power while keeping CBR and SNR in check.
+The environment simulates a communication scenario where the agent optimizes the Beacon Rate and Transmit Power while keeping CBR and SNR in check. </p>

-sac_agent.py
+### sac_agent.py
-Contains the definition of the SAC agent:
+<p>Contains the definition of the SAC agent:

-Policy Network: For selecting actions.
+- Policy Network: For selecting actions.

-Q-Networks: To estimate the Q-value of actions.
+- Q-Networks: To estimate the Q-value of actions.

-Replay Buffer: To store past experiences during training.
+- Replay Buffer: To store past experiences during training.</p>

-train_and_evaluate.py
+### train_and_evaluate.py
-Contains functions for training the SAC agent and evaluating its performance.
-The trained model is saved as sac_policy_vanet.pth for later use in inference.
+<p>Contains functions for training the SAC agent and evaluating its performance.
+The trained model is saved as sac_policy_vanet.pth for later use in inference.</p>

-inference_server.py
+### inference_server.py
-This script starts a server listening on localhost:5000, receives state observations, and sends back the optimized actions (beacon rate, transmit power, and MCS).
+<p>This script starts a server listening on localhost:5000, receives state observations, and sends back the optimized actions (beacon rate, transmit power, and MCS).</p>

-main.py
+### main.py
-This is the entry point for running training, evaluation, or inference.
-You can control which action to run through command-line arguments:
+<p>This is the entry point for running training, evaluation, or inference.
+You can control which action to run through command-line arguments:</p>

---train: Train the model.
+<div>--train: Train the model.</div>

---eval: Evaluate the model.
+<div>--eval: Evaluate the model.</div>

---serve: Run the inference server.
+<div>--serve: Run the inference server.</div>